 6A.
 Policy Loans If the illustration includes a loan, the illustrated rate credited to the loan balance shall not exceed the illustrated loan charge by more than 100 basis points.

-Policy Loans If the illustration includes a loan, the illustrated rate credited to the loan balance shall not exceed the illustrated loan charge by more than 100 basis points.
+6B.
+Policy Loans If the illustration includes a loan, the total index credits to the policy loan balance shall not exceed the interest rate charged to the loan by more than 100 basis points.
+For example, if the loan charge is 4% of the loan balance, index credits to the loan balance cannot exceed 5%, regardless of product features available.

 Additional Standards The basic illustration shall also include the following: